 GCRTA will select safety performance targets on an annual basis and makes this information available to NOACA, as required under the AIM Forward 2040 long-range plan and the 2018-2021 Transportation Improvement Program (TIP).
-GCRTA will also submit this to the Ohio Department of Transportation unde the requirements of State Safety Oversight.
+GCRTA will also submit this to the Ohio Department of Transportation under the requirements of State Safety Oversight.
 NOACA strategically utilizes this information in order to make investment and policy decisions to achieve national performance goals.
 It establishes safety performance measure requirements for the purpose of carrying out the State's Highway Safety Improvement Plan and to assess fatalities and serious injuries on all public roads.

-Target Type Entity Name Transmission Target Date Targets Transmitted to the State Ohio Department of Transportation (ODOT) 02/28/2020 Targets Transmitted to the Metropolitan Planning Organization Northeast Ohio Areawide Coordinating Agency (NOACA) 02/28/2020
+Target Type Entity Name Transmission Target Date Targets Transmitted to the State Ohio Department of Transportation (ODOT) February 28 th of following year Targets Transmitted to the Metropolitan Planning Organization Northeast Ohio Areawide Coordinating Agency (NOACA) February 28 th of following year